|

 Gold

-distributions.
-We can learn how this process works and see the
+sparse gold lands.
+We can learn how this process works and explore the

 Recreation